RotorHazard/RotorHazard/doc/Software Setup.md

 Save and exit the editor (CTRL-X, Y, ENTER)

 *Notes:*

+On newer versions of the Raspberry Pi OS, the boot-config file location is "/boot/firmware/config.txt".
+On older versions it is "/boot/config.txt".

 The first line sets the transfer rate on the I2C bus (which is used to communicate with the Arduino node processors).